nwops/puppet-retrospec/README.md

 Run from the command line
 ```
 $ retrospec -h
-  Options:
+Generates puppet rspec test code based on the classes and defines inside the manifests directory.
-          --module-path, -m <s>: The path (relative or absolute) to the module directory
+   -m, --module-path=<s>         The path (relative or absolute) to the module directory (Defaults to current directory)
-         --template-dir, -t <s>: Path to templates directory (only for overriding Retrospec templates)
+   -t, --template-dir=<s>        Path to templates directory (only for overriding Retrospec templates) (default: /Users/user1/.retrospec_templates)
-    --enable-user-templates, -e: Use Retrospec templates from ~/.puppet_retrospec_templates
+   -s, --scm-url=<s>             SCM url for retrospec templates
+   -b, --branch=<s>              Branch you want to use for the retrospec template repo
-      --enable-beaker-tests, -n: Enable the creation of beaker tests
+   -e, --enable-beaker-tests     Enable the creation of beaker tests
+   -n, --enable-future-parser    Enables the future parser only during validation
+   -v, --version                 Print version and exit
-                     --help, -h: Show this message
+   -h, --help                    Show this message

 retrospec -m ~/projects/puppet_modules/apache
 ```